U.S. Relations With Mongolia

 Bilateral Economic Relations

 Just over a decade ago, the Mongolian economy barely exceeded $1 billion.
-By contrast, nominal 2014 GDP was $12 billion.
+By contrast, nominal 2015 GDP was over $11 billion.
 Foreign direct investment has fueled most of the growth, peaking at almost $5 billion in 2011, although it dropped to almost zero by 2015.
 Businesses have been a part of the story of Mongolia’s economic expansion.
-U.S. exports to Mongolia grew from just over $40 million in 2009 to over $650 million in 2012, although 2014 saw a decline to $167 million due to the conditions previously cited.
-Major exports include passenger cars; excavating equipment; trucks and buses; industrial machinery; civilian aircraft and parts; telecommunications equipment; meat and poultry; and some consumer items such as household appliances, pharmaceuticals, cosmetics, apparel, music, and films.
-U.S. imports from Mongolia include steelmaking and ferroalloying materials, sulfur, non-metallic minerals, art and antiques, knit apparel, and jewelry.
-The United States and Mongolia have signed a Bilateral Transparency Agreement that will come into force once the Mongolian Parliament passes certain stipulated measures.
-The two countries have also signed an Investment Incentive Agreement, a Bilateral Investment Treaty and a Trade and Investment Framework Agreement.
+U.S. exports to Mongolia grew from just over $40 million in 2009 to over $650 million in 2012, although they declined to $69 million by 2015 due to the conditions previously cited.
+Major exports include machinery, vehicles, rubber, optical and medical instruments, agricultural products, and electrical machinery.
+U.S. imports from Mongolia include salt, sulfur, earths, and stone; ores, slag, and ash; cereals; art and antiques; and knit apparel.
+The United States and Mongolia have signed a Bilateral Transparency Agreement (scheduled to come into force on March 20, 2017), an Investment Incentive Agreement, a Bilateral Investment Treaty, and a Trade and Investment Framework Agreement.

 Mongolia's Membership in International Organizations